Learning with Differentially Private (Sliced) Wasserstein Gradients: Fairness via private in-processing

-Previous result enables to obtain a suitable framework to perform private bias mitigation by a fairness penalization.
-Assume that we have a dataset $ \vect D$ with $n$ samples $(x_i,a_i, y_i)$ or $(x_i,a_i)$, where $x_i$ are the non-sensitive attributes, $a_i\in \{0,1\}$ is the sensitive attribute and $y_i$ the response variable, only available in supervised problem.
-Typical machine learning algorithms are trained minimizing the empirical risk for a given loss function $\ell$,
+Let us begin by recalling the general framework introduced in Section~\ref{section:fairness}.
+Let $ \vect D$ denote a dataset with $n$ samples $(x_i,a_i, y_i)$ or $(x_i,a_i)$, where $x_i$ are the non-sensitive attributes, $a_i\in \{0,1\}$ is the sensitive attribute and $y_i$ the response variable, only available in supervised problem.
+We consider the general empirical risk minimization problem:

-where $\ell(g_\theta(x_i))$ is a shorthand for $\ell(g_\theta(x_i), y_i)$ in supervised problems, and for $\ell(g_\theta(x_i), x_i)$ in unsupervised problems.
-This particular finite-sum structure of the loss function is translated to the gradient, and as long as $\|\nabla_\theta \ell(g_\theta(x))\|_2 \leq C$ for all $x\in \mathcal X$, the sensitivity of $\nabla_\theta \mathscr L(g_\theta)$ is bounded by $2C/n$ for the substitution relation $\sim_1$, as well as for any k-end neighboring relation $\sim_k$.
-This bound allow us to benefit from large sample sizes to obtain private gradients with minimal amount of noise.
-With this great generality, we will discuss how different fairness notions can be favored during training by adding different penalization terms on the loss function $\mathscr L(g_\theta)$, while preserving sensitivity bounds allowing for strong privacy guarantees.
-We present this section for the general case of the sliced Wasserstein distance, note that the case $d=1$ agrees with the one-dimensional Wasserstein distance.
+where $\ell(g_\theta(x_i))$ is a shorthand for $\ell(g_\theta(x_i), y_i)$ in supervised problems and $\ell(g_\theta(x_i), x_i)$ in unsupervised problems.
+The goal is to privately optimize a regularized version of this problem, incorporating a fairness penalty based on the sliced Wasserstein distance.
+As explained in Section \ref{section:swae}, the finite-sum structure of the loss function translates to the gradient, and as long as $\|\nabla_\theta \ell(g_\theta(x))\|_2 \leq C$ for all $x\in \mathcal X$, the sensitivity of $\nabla_\theta \mathscr L(\theta)$ is bounded by $2C/n$, not only for the substitution relation $\sim_1$, but for any k-end neighboring relation $\sim_k$.
+To choose an adequate fairness penalty, we have considered in this work two different fairness notions: \textit{Statistical parity} and \textit{Equality of Odds}.
+The first was already discussed in Section \ref{section:fairness}, we include it again for completeness.
+We present this section for the general case of the sliced Wasserstein distance, note that the case $d=1$ coincides with the one-dimensional Wasserstein distance.
+As in Section~\ref{section:fairness}, let $\varphi_\theta$ denote the representation to which the fairness penalty is applied.
+That is, $\varphi_\theta = g_\theta$ if the penalty is applied at the output, or $g_\theta = \psi_\theta \circ \varphi_\theta$ if it is applied to an intermediate representation (e.g., an intermediate layer of a neural network).
+In either case, for any distributions $P,Q$, the equality $\mathcal L( \varphi_\theta \# P ) = \mathcal L( \varphi_\theta \# Q )$ implies $\mathcal L( g_\theta \# P ) = \mathcal L( g_\theta \# Q )$, which justifies penalizing any intermediate representation.

-$\bullet$ \textit{Statistical Parity (SP):} Statistical parity corresponds to the situation where the algorithmic decision does not depend on the sensitive variable.
+\paragraph{Statistical Parity (SP):} Statistical parity corresponds to the situation where the algorithmic decision does not depend on the sensitive variable.
 Statistical parity is thus satisfied if $ \mathcal L( g_\theta(X) | A= 0 ) = \mathcal L ( g_\theta(X) | A=1 ) $.
 Given our data, if we define $\vect X_j = (x_i: a_i=j)$, $n_j = \textnormal{length}(\vect X_j)$ for $j=0,1$, statistical parity can be favored by minimizing

 where $\alpha \in [0,1]$ measures the weight of each part in the optimization.
 In order to establish privacy guarantees, we need to assume that $n_0$ and $n_1$ are fixed.